thacherT1D/new-angular-curriculum/Unit-1/07-intro-to-scope.md

 ##### If you wanted to create a sample rootscope (this is what $rootScope essentially is) you could write something like this:
 `var rootScope = angular.element(document).scope()`

 Now you might be thinking, if everything comes from $rootScope then angular must be using some kind of inheritance?
 That is correct!
-Well, with one exception, custom directives that create their own (isolate) scope, but that's quite beyond the scope of this lesson (pun slightly intended).
+Well, with one exception, custom directives that create their own (isolate) scope, but that's quite beyond the scope of this lesson (pun embarassingly intended).

 All scopes are created with prototypal inheritance, meaning that they have access to their parent scopes.
 Any time that Angular can not find a method or property on the local scope, it will move up to its parent scope and try to look for the property or method there.
 If it can’t find what it's looking for, it will go to the parent scope’s parent and so on and so forth until it reaches the `$rootScope`.

 ## A very useful tool - AngularJS Batarang

-Before we venture forth with some of the more challenging aspects of `$scope`, let's install a very useful tool:

 For a more in depth analysis of scopes, install the
 [AngularJS batarang](https://chrome.google.com/webstore/detail/angularjs-batarang-stable/niopocochgahfkiccpjmmpchncjoapek/related?hl=en-US) chrome extention.
 Make sure you are running a server when using this tool and have the `enable` checkbox checked.
 You can view all of the scopes and their methods and properties using this tool.
 It is exceptionally useful when dealing with parent/child scope relationships.